jsnavar/Pudu/README.md

     .nonassoc(uminus, uplus)
     .right(caret)
 ```
 As usual, precedence definitions consist of several levels of precedence, each of them with an associativity rule, which can be left, right or nonassoc.
-Calling `Precedence()` returns an empty definition, and varargs methods `left`, `right` and `nonassoc` generate a new Precedence object with an added level of the corresponding associativity.
+Calling `Precedence()` returns an empty definition, and varargs methods `left`, `right` and `nonassoc` generate a new Precedence object with an added level of the corresponding kind.

 - Productions: Finally, we need the grammar productions.
 Here we use the method `::=`, which is an extension method of `NonTerminal[T <: Tree]`.
 It has two parameters in separate parameter lists: a NonEmptyTuple of symbols (Terminals or NonTerminals), and a function representing the semantic action.
-This function's type is derived and checked from the grammar symbols, for example, in:
+This function's type is inferred from the grammar symbols, for example, in:
 ```scala
 enum Token:
   case Literal(value: Int)